 Electric cars can only fully exploit their ecological advantages over combustion engines if they are as small and light as possible.
-Reducing the weight or size of vehicles and batteries is therefore another important lever for more resource conservation in the passenger car segment.
-According to an analysis of new vehicle registrations in Germany from January to November 2023 compared to the previous year, almost half (46%) of all electric vehicle models in Germany are sports utility vehicles (SUVs), while the proportion of lighter vehicle classes is falling for years.
-The current focus of the German passenger car market on models such as SUVs or off-road vehicles is highly problematic from a resource perspective, as they require batteries of above-average size.
-So far, there are insufficient political measures to reverse this trend.
-Possible instruments would be, for example, taxes or environmental zones that take vehicle weight into account.
-The German city of Tübingen charges higher parking fees for heavy vehicles, showing another possible instrument.
+Reducing the weight or size of vehicles and LIB-batteries is therefore another important lever for more resource conservation in the passenger car segment.
+So far, there have been insufficient political measures to reduce the proportion of vehicles with particularly high resource requirements (such as SUVs and off-road vehicles).
+Possible instruments would be, for example, taxes, parking fees or environmental zones that take vehicle weight into account.
 Beyond that, there is currently a lack of ecodesign specifications aimed at reducing vehicle weight overall (see section 1).